sc-ventures/cloudbreak-documentation/docs/dev-spi.md

 Cloudbreak not only supports multiple cloud platforms but also provides an easy way to integrate a new provider trough [Cloudbreak's Service Provider Interface (SPI)](https://github.com/hortonworks/cloudbreak/tree/master/cloud-api), a plugin mechanism that enables seamless integration with any cloud provider.
 This SPI plugin mechanism has been used to integrate all currently supported providers with Cloudbreak.
 Consequently, if you use SPI to integrate a new provider, the integration will be seamless.

 >>>>TO-DO: What exactly are these links pointing to and how are these useful?
+Are these example implementations that someone can use as a reference?

  * The [cloud-aws](https://github.com/hortonworks/cloudbreak/tree/master/cloud-aws) module integrates Amazon Web Services
  * The [cloud-arm](https://github.com/hortonworks/cloudbreak/tree/master/cloud-arm) module integrates Microsoft Azure